gradido/gradido/README.md

 ## Software requirements

-Currently we only support `docker` as environment to rull all services, since many different programming languages ad frameworks are used.
+Currently we only support `docker` as environment to run all services, since many different programming languages and frameworks are used.

 - [docker](https://www.docker.com/)